Donta Smith

-Donta Lamont Smith (born November 27, 1983) is an American-Venezuelan professional basketball player for Cangrejeros de Santurce of the Baloncesto Superior Nacional.
+Donta Lamont Smith (born November 27, 1983) is an American-Venezuelan professional basketball player for Trotamundos de Carabobo of the Venezuelan Superliga Profesional de Baloncesto (SPB).
 Playing for Maccabi Haifa, he was named the 2014 Israeli Basketball Premier League MVP.

 High school

 Smith played his high school basketball at Oldham County High School, in Buckner, Kentucky, where he was a standout forward on the high school team, and also a record-setting wide receiver on the football team.
 He also played on the Kentucky (high school) All-Stars in their annual two-game series against the Indiana All-Stars.

 College career

 After two years of playing junior college basketball at Southeastern Illinois College, Smith was rated as one of the top JUCO prospects, and he committed to play NCAA Division I college basketball for Rick Pitino at the University of Louisville, with the Louisville Cardinals.
-However, Smith backed out of the commitment, and entered the 2004 NBA Draft instead.
+However, Smith backed out of the commitment, and entered the 2004 NBA draft instead.